SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 null    Hello world!
 ```

-Positive
+> aside positive
-: Success!
+> Success!
 The reason you see `null` is that the Consumer is displaying the Kafka message key, but we have not configured it in the Source Processor.
 We will do that in the next section.

 ## Connect the Solace Source Connector (Better)